MarwAhmed/Closing-The-Gap-In-Non-Latin-Script-Data/README.md

 [@Orcid](https://orcid.org/0000-0003-2279-6751)

-## Contribution / Scheme Documentation
+## Contribution / Schema Documentation

-In case you want to participate in collecting material for the collection of resources and projects, please follow this scheme.
+In case you want to participate in collecting material for the collection of resources and projects, please follow this schema.

-The scheme underlies continuous development.
-Existing entries are going to be automatically updated to newer versions of the schemes as far as possible.
+The schema underlies continuous development.
+Existing entries are going to be automatically updated to newer versions of the schemas as far as possible.
 In case of issues, the creator or last editor will be contacted.

-Feel free to discuss the scheme in the GitHub issues.
+Feel free to discuss the schema in the GitHub issues.

-### <a id="indexscheme"></a>JSON Scheme for Project Index / UUID Dictionary (`v0.1.1`)
+### <a id="indexschema"></a>JSON Schema for Project Index / UUID Dictionary (`v0.1.1`)

 ```javascript
 {